OpenWIS/openwis-documentation/_kanban/OpenWIS-Backlog-000093.md

 kanRelease: 4.1
 kanMetric: 2.3
 kanSize:
-kanPriority:
+kanPriority: 3
+kanRepo: OpenWIS/openwis
 ---
-Added s small Python script to assist in the installation of the data/management services.
+Added small Python script to assist in the installation of the data/management services.
 LM - Retracted PR